Showaddywaddy on Tour 2014/15

 Dave Bartram’s 2nd Book

-Dave’s second book, an account of his time in the band from 1970s, is scheduled for release with Fantom Films (publishers) in February 2015.
-The book is a follow up to the popular ‘The Boys Of Summer’ which was released in 2013, and available in hardback, paperback, Kindle and audio!
+Dave’s second book, an account of his time in the band from 1970s, is scheduled for an online release with Fantom Films (publishers) in February 2015.
+The book is a follow-up to the popular ‘The Boys Of Summer’ which was released in 2013, and available in hardback, paperback, Kindle and audio!

 On 28th August 1973, Showaddywaddy won a £1000 prize in a national competition, the Top Town Talent Contest.
 The band played a set of Wipeout, Rip It Up, New Orleans, Chain Gang, Rockin’ Robin, Teenager In Love, Jailhouse Rock, It’s Only Make Believe and Weekend.